KumarP-India/Mom-Birthday-Greeting-App/README.md

 # Mom-Birthday-Greeting-App
 This app presents different texts, GIFs & photos to greet my mother on her birthday, and hopefully make her laugh.

+> During development I was not able to find a way to intreage GIF and espcially MP4 as many of the animation were based on that.
+So in the end, due to lack of skill I decided to just show the prototype.
+The prototype only include 1 photo of my mother so I creted another design from it and added all of the photos.
+This is private but original one will be still availbale.
+And if you guys do create it, don't hesitate create pull request.
+With that said this development is postponed!

 You can see the design from [For You Section](#for-you)
 ## Frames